JaredHGray/startup/README/README.md

 - use PM2 ls to look at the different sessions
 - can sort integers in MongoDB through a query that looks like this: sort: {score: -1, minutes: 1}
     - the -1 means descending order and +1 means ascending order
+- you can use ${} to embed code into html to reduce number of functions by providing different variables to the function based on what you want done
+- restart the service everytime something in the server.js or databse.js file is changed to ensure they are pushed through
+- use console.log to print out as much as possible when errors are occuring to help discover what the isseu is